saad2134/donor-sync/frontend-web/app/(landing)/cookies/cookies.md

 # Cookie Policy

-_Last updated: [Insert Date]_
+_Last updated: 24-12-2025 (DD-MM-YYYY)_

 ## Introduction

-Welcome to **Blood Bank Donor Sync**.
+Welcome to **Donor Sync**.
 This Cookie Policy outlines how we use cookies and similar tracking technologies to enhance user experience, ensure security, and improve our services.

 ## What Are Cookies?